elixir-crawly/crawly/docs/README.md

 concurrent requests at the same time, in a fault-tolerant way) Crawly also gives you control over the politeness of the crawl through a few settings.
-You can do things like setting a download delay between each request, limiting amount of concurrent requests per domain or respecting robots.txt rules
+You can do things like setting a download delay between each request, limiting the amount of concurrent requests per domain or respecting robots.txt rules

 ```